Create Mix Project

 The code for this video is in the mix-project

-directory found within the video-code
+directory found within the video-code directory of the

 code bundle.